 This role is usually paired with a sweeper to provide cover for the gap left by the stopper when he steps up.

 Sweeper / Cover

 The sweeper is a center-back who stays on the last line of defense.
 The sweeper controls the team’s defensive shape in offside traps.
 Depending on aerial ability, the sweeper may be used to tightly mark the opposition’s forward or biggest aerial threat in crosses or set pieces.

 In a sweeper/stopper tactical setup, the sweeper has to cover the gap left by the stopper when the stopper applies pressure on the ball.
-A defensive midfielder or libero can also fill in the gap to help the sweeper.
+A defensive midfielder or libero can also fill the gap to help the sweeper.

 Traditional Center Back

-The flat center back is a mix of a stopper and sweeper.
+The flat center back is a mix of a stopper and a sweeper.
 In a flat defense, the center-backs are responsible for both roles.
 A good manager assigns good match-ups in marking man-to-man or employs a zonal marking.
 In zonal marking, each center-back is responsible for his “half” of the field split at the center of the goal.
-For example, a center-back in a flat 4-defender set up that plays on the left will be responsible for all threats coming from the left side of the field.
+For example, a center-back in a flat 4-defender setup that plays on the left will be responsible for all threats coming from the left side of the field.

 When a libero plays as a center-back, he or she is given the responsibility of building up the play from the back in addition to their defensive duties.
 The libero is given the freedom to push up with the attack slightly more than a center-back would and usually finds himself in the hole between midfield and the defense.
 Good liberos drop back into the defensive line to collect the ball and pass it on to the midfield.
 This version of the libero is very limiting as his positioning defaults to the center-back position.
 As we will see later on, the defensive midfield role has variations on this role.